-The main focus of the ADPA revolves around the implementation of aligned policies and strategies intended to maximise the benefits derived from revenue of diamonds across the African continent.
-In doing so, the ADPA explores the development of a best practice document that will promote the realisation of harmonised policies across Africa with a goal to increase foreign investment in the diamond sector for the benefit of all member states.
+The main focus of the ADPA revolves around the implementation of aligned policies and strategies intended to maximize the benefits derived from revenues of diamonds across the African continent.
+In so doing the ADPA explores the development of a best practice document that will promote the realisation of harmonised policies across Africa with a goal to increase foreign investments in the diamond sector for the benefit of all member States.

-The Kimberley Process
+The Kimberley Process (KP)

-South Africa is one of the founding members of the Kimberley Process, which brought into existence the KPCS or Kimberley Process Certification Scheme.
+South Africa is one of the founding members of the KP, which brought into existence the Kimberley Process Certification Scheme (KPCS).
+The

-The Kimberley Process was established when diamond producing countries convened in Kimberley, South Africa, in May 2000, to discuss ways to stem the trade in "conflict diamonds" and ensure that the diamond trade was not fuelling armed conflicts.

-In December 2000, the United Nations General Assembly adopted the landmark Resolution 55/56 of 2000, which supported the establishment of an international certification scheme for rough diamonds.
+KP was established when diamond producing countries convened in Kimberley, South Africa, in May 2000, to discuss ways to stem the trade in "conflict diamonds" and ensure that the diamond trade was not fuelling armed conflicts.
+In December 2000, the United Nations General Assembly adopted a landmark Resolution 55/56 of 2000, which supported the establishment of an international certification scheme for rough diamonds.